Dagmar Kolesárová

-Dagmar Kolesárová (born December 1990) is a Slovak beauty pageant titleholder who was crowned Miss Universe Slovenskej Republiky 2011 and represented her country in the 2011 Miss Universe pageant.
+Dagmar Kolesárová (born December 1990) is a Slovak beauty pageant titleholder who was crowned Miss Universe Slovenskej Republiky 2011 and represented her country at the 2011 Miss Universe pageant.

 Early life

-A native of Revúca, Kolesárová is pursuing a bachelor's degree at the Faculty of Chemical and Food Technology, Slovak University of Technology in Bratislava.
+A native of Revúca, Kolesárová studied for a bachelor's degree at the Faculty of Chemical and Food Technology, Slovak University of Technology in Bratislava.

 Miss Universe SR 2011

-Kolesárová, who stands tall, competed as one of 13 finalists in her country's national beauty pageant, Miss Universe Slovenskej Republiky, broadcast live on 5 March 2011 from Bratislava, where she obtained the Miss Diva Award and became the eventual winner of the title, gaining the right to represent the Slovak Republic in Miss Universe 2011.
+Kolesárová, who stands tall, competed as one of 13 finalists in her country's national beauty pageant, Miss Universe Slovenskej Republiky, held on 5 March 2011 in Bratislava.
+She received the Miss Diva Award and won the title, gaining the right to represent the Slovak Republic at Miss Universe 2011.

 Miss Universe 2011

-As the official representative of her country to the 2011 Miss Universe pageant, broadcast live from São Paulo, Brazil on 12 September 2011, Kolesárová will vie to succeed current Miss Universe titleholder, Ximena Navarrete of Mexico.
+As the official representative of her country at the 2011 Miss Universe pageant, held in São Paulo, Brazil, on 12 September 2011, Kolesárová competed to succeed the Miss Universe titleholder, Ximena Navarrete of Mexico.